feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 These are not topic sentences.
 They are not planned openers.
 They are the literal first words before any sentence structure has been decided — the words that determine what the rest of the sentence will do.

-**Use the three-column table format.** This is the recommended format because it makes the discipline visible and auditable before any prose is written.
-Every paragraph has a row.
-No paragraph gets written without a row.
-The table is the contract between the planning phase and the prose phase.

 **Test every starting point against these five questions before proceeding:**

 * Does the starting point know where the sentence is going to end?
 If yes, it's written.
 Rebuild.
 * Does the starting point start with a filler phrase announcement like "okay so," "so here's the thing," "and here's what's insane," or "and look"?
 If yes, rebuild.
 These are templates not speech.
 * Does the starting point use the creator's actual audience address — "chat," "guys," or whatever their specific term is — rather than formal "you"?
 * Could this starting point have been produced by someone writing prose and then adding informal words on top?
 If yes, it's a written patch.
 Rebuild from a genuinely spoken starting point.
 * **Does this starting point begin with a connector word (So, And, But, Because) that could be removed to leave a complete subject-led opener?** If yes, remove the connector and test whether the paragraph still launches.
 If it does, the connector was a written patch.
 Rebuild from the subject itself.
-Cross-reference against the native openers list from Step 3 A2 — if the connector is not documented as a native paragraph opener for this creator, it is prohibited regardless of how natural it feels.
+Cross-reference against the native openers list from A2 — if the connector is not documented as native, it is prohibited regardless of how natural it feels.

 Mark personality moments in the table before prose generation begins.
 Do not leave them to emerge naturally — they won't.
-If the ratio from Step 3 A8 requires a personality beat at a certain point, mark it in the table row before writing that paragraph.
+If the ratio from A8 requires a personality beat at a certain point, mark it in that row before writing.

 Only proceed to prose generation when every starting point passes all five tests.